Suk-Be/fullstack-homepage/backend/README.md

 Route::get('/auth/github/callback', [SocialiteController::class, 'handleGithubCallback']);
 ```

-create controller with methods to redirect to github login and handle callback to login or create a user
+create controller with methods

+-   to redirect to github login
+-   and handle github callback
+    -   to login
+    -   or create a user
+    -   and to redirect to an url accessible by frontend ('<http://localhost:5173/auth/callback?logged_in=true>')

 ```php
 <?php